Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 He kept fighting.

-They knew that if, heck's sake, the same thing happened, Senate Republicans would be emboldened and be like, we're more powerful than Trump.
+They knew that if Hegseth, the same thing happened, Senate Republicans would be emboldened and be like, we're more powerful than Trump.

-Convince Senate Republicans to vote for him, Joni Arch especially, Lindsey Graham especially.
+And so there's this whole kind of campaign to kind of convince Senate Republicans to vote for him, Joni Arch, especially, Lindsey Graham, especially.

-And while he's not out of the woods yet completely, he's significantly in a better place than he was just two weeks ago.
+And I mean, while he's not out of the woods yet completely, he's significantly in a better place than he was just two weeks ago.

 Reese Gorman with us this morning to talk about the week ahead in Washington.